book builds on the extraordinary success of

 Permaculture has always been predicated on the assumption

-reaching a peak sometime in the 1960's.
-Misjudgment of
+probably reaching a peak sometime in the 1960's.

-can be attributed to the enormous energy already embodied in industrial
+to the enormous energy already embodied in industrial

 systems and culture.
-This embodied energy
+This embodied energy has fueled

-more with less and other consequences of high embodied
+to do more with less and other consequences of high

-crises make it more imperative than ever
+economic crises make it more imperative than ever

 before that we have a common currency for understanding

 Reuse, Recycle (in that order).